 Blockstack’s APIs and SDKs make it easy to build applications that adhere to this principle.
 Existing Blockstack applications have this property today simply because they don’t have any irreplaceable server-side logic.

 In the future, Blockstack applications must continue to meet the first two principles but need not meet this one.
-For example, an application could encrypt data in-transit between the application’s client and the user’s chosen storage provider.
+For example, an application could encrypt data in-transit between the application’s client and the user’s chosen Gaia hub provider.
 Unless the app divulges the encryption key to the user, then the user does not have free choice of clients; they can only use clients that the app’s servers choose to interact.
 This use case could apply for users interacting with enterprise or employer-owned data.

 You’ll notice the Blockstack principles avoid adherence to a particular network topology or architecture.
 Many DApps have defining characteristics that are implementation-specific rather than expressions of overall DApp design goals.
 These aspects are mentioned here as specific non-goals of Blockstack applications.